Fireworks: Finland

 In Finland those under 18 years old haven't been allowed to buy any fireworks since 2009.
 Safety goggles are required.
 The use of fireworks is generally allowed on the evening and night of New Year's Eve, 31 December.
 In some municipalities of Western Finland it is allowed to use fireworks without a fire station's permission on the last weekend of August.
 With the fire station's permission, fireworks can be used year-round.

 Germany

 In Germany, amateurs over 18 years old are allowed to buy and ignite fireworks of Category F2 for several hours on 31 December and 1 January; each German municipality is authorised to limit the number of hours this may last locally.
 The sale of Category F3 and F4 fireworks to consumers is prohibited.
 Lighting fireworks is forbidden near churches, hospitals, retirement homes and wooden or thatch-roofed buildings.
 All major German cities organise professional fireworks shows.

 In addition to the previously existing regulations, there was a nationwide ban on the sale of category F2 fireworks to consumers on New Year's Eve 2020/2021 during the COVID-19 pandemic, with the aim to relieve the burden on hospitals by reducing the number of emergencies due to injuries caused by fireworks on New Year's Eve.
+On the 2024–2025 New Year's Eve and day, five were killed and 100+ were injured due to unusually intense widespread criminality and negligence.